 Applications for grants were invited through our members bulletin and advertised widely through social media channels.
 It is NSUN's policy to make grants as accessible as possible and applications were made through using a light-touch form and with the offer of support from a grants manager.
 Applications were reviewed on a first come first serve basis and are shortlisted by a grants manager.
 Applications meeting the criteria for under £200 are approved directly by the grants manager, with larger applications being passed to the grants panel for consideration.
 The panel met each week for the duration of the fund and compromised two standing members: the CEO, one NSUN Associate, one NSUN Trustee and the evaluator.
 Where successful, restricted grants were awarded to groups subject to agreement with the terms and conditions set out in our grant agreement.
-NSUN's policy is that all expenditure will be agreed to supporting evidence and at the end of the grant period each grant was monitored by the Finance Manager to ensure compliance with this.
+To ensure compliance with the grant award the Finance Manager agrees all expenditure to supporting evidence supplied by the grantees at the end of the grant period.
 Grants were awarded to user-led groups or organisations, which were run, governed or delivered by people with direct experience of the kinds of challenges faced by the people they intend to help or support.